Account Login or Join Submit a Wedding

 Wedding Ring Design: Two hands holding one another with matching eternity and pavé wedding bands.

-As mentioned earlier, consider how your engagement and wedding rings will look together when you’re picking out a style.
-“Deciding how you want your ring to sit—high or flush—will help you determine the best band to accompany your engagement ring,” Galgano notes.
-“Also think about how you will wear it: on its own or always as a pair?
+How the engagement ring and wedding band sit together affects both comfort and appearance.
+"Deciding how you want your ring to sit — high or flush — will help you determine the best band to accompany your engagement ring," Galgano says.
+"Also think about how you will wear it: on its own or always as a pair?
 Will you want to stack in the future?
-Do you like to mix metals or is it important that you stick with platinum or yellow gold?
-That may open up your options, too.”
+Do you like to mix metals or is it important that you stick with platinum or yellow gold?"

 Wedding Ring Design: Channel diamond and art-deco wedding rings stacked on top of one another on a white setting.